 Students examine social, psychological and biological aspects of aging within the context of holistic nursing.
 Application of knowledge and skills using gerontological principles for prevalent health problems experienced by older adults is emphasized.
 The course incorporates instruction and feedback for developing oral communication through the practice of interpersonal communication skills.
 Clinical experiences focus on elder care in a variety of community settings.
 Counts toward the nursing major.
 Offered annually in the fall semester.

-Prerequisite: open to junior nursing majors only; NURS 211; concurrent registration in NURS 311 and NURS 312.
+Prerequisite: open to junior nursing majors only; NURS 211; concurrent registration in NURS 311.

 NURS 314: Lifespan Medical-Surgical Nursing I